robkinyon/dbix-class/docs/what_is_resultset.markdown

 `my @rows = $rs->all();` is the simplest way to retrieve data.
-Assuming you've set up your `$rs` with the right search parameters, `@rows` will contain an object of the right Result class for that data source.
+Assuming you've set up your `$rs` with the right search parameters, `@rows` will contain an object of the right Row class for that data source.
 You most often see this in for-loops or when passing the results of a query to a non-DBIx::Class-aware function.

 ## Implicit Cursor ##

 Another way of accessing your data is to use a cursor and a while loop.
-Resultsets have a built-in implicit cursor, used as so:
+ResultSets have a built-in implicit cursor, used as so:
 ```perl
 my $rs = $schema->resultset('Artist')->search(...);
 while ( my $row = $rs->next ) {